Joelynn94/joelynn94/README.md

-### Hi, my name is Joe - I am looking to start a career in Web Devleopment starting in 2021
+### Hi, my name is Joe - looking to start a career in Web Development in 2021
 #### Case Western University bootcamp alumni (2020)

 - 🔭 I’m currently working on - An invoice app made with React (https://github.com/Joelynn94/invoice-app)